Sayyad Eye Center

 Keratoconus Treatment

 Keratoconus is a progressive eye disease where the normally round cornea thins and begins to bulge into a cone-like shape, causing severe distortion and blurry vision.
-Left untreated, it can lead to blindness or necessitate a transplant.
-We specialize in early intervention and custom biomechanical strengthening.
+Without timely intervention, it may progress to a stage where a corneal transplant is needed.
+We specialize in early detection and custom biomechanical strengthening to help prevent that outcome.

 Symptoms & Reasons to Visit